curl/curl/docs/libcurl/opts/CURLOPT_TCP_FASTOPEN.md

 }
 ~~~

-# AVAILABILITY
+# NOTES

-Added in 7.49.0.
-This option is currently only supported on Linux and macOS
-10.11 or later.
+This option is only supported on Linux and macOS 10.11 or later.

 # RETURN VALUE